 Real estate taxes.
-If you buy real property and agree to pay real estate taxes on it that were owed by the seller, the taxes you pay are treated as part of your basis in the property.
+If you buy real property and agree to pay real estate taxes on it that were owed by the seller and the seller did not reimburse you, the taxes you pay are treated as part of your basis in the property.
 You cannot deduct them as taxes paid.

 If you reimburse the seller for real estate taxes the seller paid for you, you can usually deduct that amount.
-Do not include that amount in the basis of the property.
+Do not include that amount in your basis in the property.